vaishnavgade/Nyanpasu/README.md

 ### Tweets:
 - CRUD Tweets -> Yes, unlike actual Twitter, we allow editting tweets!
+- Start by creating an ASP .NET core with Angular app.
+- Do Test Driven Development so app has test coverage
+- Use Swagger, NSwag, Swashbuckle and OpenAPI tools for easy documentation

 ### Profile/User maintenance
 - Creating profiles